Madeira

 Yacht Charter in Portugal: Algarve, Lisbon, Madeira and the Azores

-Portugal is not one sailing destination.
-It is four, each requiring a different kind of trip, a different level of experience, and a different mindset.
+Portugal is not one sailing destination — it is four, each requiring a different kind of trip, a different level of experience, and a different mindset.
 Understanding which one you want is the whole decision.

 1,800 km